MrJackSpade/adaptive-p-docs/sections/10_conclusion.md

 2. **Algorithm:** The specific transformation design—unbounded quadratic with adaptive history—that makes probability targeting work on real token distributions with their sparse, clustered characteristics.

-3. **Integration:** Clear guidance on sampler chain positioning and interaction with existing methods, particularly the complementary relationship with min-p.
+3. **Integration:** Clear guidance on sampler chain positioning and interaction with existing methods, particularly the complementary relationship with Min-P.

 4. **Validation:** Empirical demonstration that Adaptive-P achieves its targeting goal across varied models and prompts.